brycewray/hugo-site/content/posts/2022/04/let-all-your-devices-see-your-site.md

 ### Next.js

 If you're running [Next.js](https://nextjs.org), [use the `-H` flag](https://nextjs.org/docs/api-reference/cli#development) with `npx next dev` to set the hostname to the desired IP address.
-To use a different port from the default of *3000*, [use either the `-p` flag or the `PORT` environment variable](https://nextjs.org/docs/api-reference/cli#development)---`PORT=3000`, for example---but the latter cannot be set in a project's `.env` file.
+To use a different port from the default of *3000*, [use either the `-p` flag or the `PORT` environment variable](https://nextjs.org/docs/api-reference/cli#development) --- `PORT=3000`, for example --- but the latter cannot be set in a project's `.env` file.
 You also can set these parameters in the project's `next.config.js` file.

 ### Gatsby